OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 - *No Discrimination Against Persons or Groups*: The license must not discriminate against any person or group of persons.

-- *No Discrimination Against Fields of Endeavor*: The license must not restrict anyone from making use of the program in a specific field of endeavor.
+- *No Discrimination Against Fields of Endeavour*: The license must not restrict anyone from making use of the program in a specific field of endeavour.
 For example, it may not restrict the program from being used in a business, or from being used for genetic research.

 - *Distribution of License*: The rights attached to the program must apply to all to whom the program is redistributed without the need for execution of an additional license by those parties.